 Even after entering the gates, the city’s main attractions were a bit far.
 One still needs to cover 2-3 km.
 But yet again, it is all the more fun because of the ghat section and lush greenery.

 Even in the lap of Sahyadri, the city offered an urban life.
-The colorful views of the buildings, luxury hotels, eateries, banks, theme park, and whatnot.
+The colorful views of the buildings, luxury hotels, eateries, banks, theme parks, and whatnot.
 There are a lot of cafes to just sit and relax and enjoy the views.

 There’s also a “Lavasa Express” train that takes passengers for local sightseeing, also one can hire a bicycle to roll on around the city.
 But I preferred to stroll around in the city.